Piezoelectric/FRAC/README.md

 # Changelog

 (I developed the first few versions on a personal machine before porting my code to Github.
 The "published" version numbers also account for changes from previous personal versions.)
 I should also figure out a better location to put these notes.

+**Version 12.4 / 2018-12-23**

+Updated to use [pyautogui_ext](https://github.com/Piezoelectric/PyAutoGui-Extensions).
+If you don't like pyautogui_ext (which is reasonable I guess), you can change all pyautogui_ext.function() calls back to pyautogui, since they're named similarly.

 **Version 12.3 / 2018-11-05**